Addiction To Halcion

 Halcion, also known as Triazolam, is a potent Benzodiazepine that is prescribed to treat disorders including insomnia, anxiety, aggression, suicidal behavior, schizophrenia, psychosis, and Tourette’s.
 The strength of the medication means there is a significant risk of Halcion addiction and abuse.

-Halcion is a potent benzodiazepine, and some people can form an addiction to it in as little as two weeks.
+Halcion is a controlled substance, and it is often abused because it may cause a “high” similar to alcohol intoxication.
+Physical addiction and dependence can develop as a result of Halcion use or abuse, and some people become addicted to it in as little as two weeks.
 Even people taking Halcion with a prescription have become dependent on the drug.

-Some signs that you may have an addiction to Halcion include:
+Some signs of an addiction to Halcion may include:

-When taking Halcion for longer than the prescribed period or at higher concentrations, the user’s body can rapidly develop a tolerance to it.
+When taking Halcion for longer than the prescribed period, or at higher concentrations, the user’s body can rapidly develop a tolerance to the substance.
 Users have even become addicted while following a doctor’s recommended dose.

 The zombie-like feeling that goes hand in hand with popping a pill eventually transitions into your personality, and it no longer becomes a euphoric rush but a necessity to survive, to even exist, to even be yourself.
 I felt dead on the inside.

 The Difference Between Halcion Abuse, Dependency, And Addiction

 Any time Halcion is used in any way other than its prescribed medical purpose, it is considered abuse.
 Halcion dependence is a physical state caused by long-term use that results in withdrawal symptoms when the user reduces or stops Halcion use.
 Halcion addiction is a primary, chronic, neurobiological disease with genetic, psychosocial, and environmental factors.
 Halcion addiction and abuse can be characterized by: